Important Questions and Answers Regarding Tick Testing

-In most cases, yes.
-Our DNA test is robust and will work just fine for most foreign substances.
+- In most cases, yes.
+Our PCR test is robust and will work just fine for most foreign substances.
 However, bleach, acetone, and other harsh chemicals may limit our ability to complete a test.
-Please let us know in a note included with the specimen which chemcial(s) were used on the tick so we know the best steps to proceed.
+Please let us know in a note included with the specimen which chemcial(s) were used on the tick so we know the best steps to proceed with the testing.

-Our DNA testing procedures will work on a tick whether it is alive or not.
+- Our PCR testing procedures will work on a tick whether it is alive or not.

-Once we receive your tick at the laboratory we will use biochemical methods to separate the DNA from the tick.
+- Once we receive your tick at the laboratory we will use biochemical methods to separate the nucleic acids from the tick.
 This purified sample then contains the genetic information of the tick itself, as well as any disease-causing organisms that were also present in the tick.

-We will then use a powerful molecular biology technique called quantitative PCR (qPCR) to look for the DNA signatures of specific disease-causing organisms that could be transmitted to a host.
+We will then use a powerful molecular biology technique called quantitative PCR (qPCR) & (RT-qPCR) to look for the DNA / RNA signatures of specific disease-causing organisms that could be transmitted to a host.

 every tick tested within three business days of arrival.

-Once a tick is submitted for testing to becomes the property of the laboratory.
-Also, the DNA extraction procedures we use will destroy the tick.
+- Once a tick is submitted for testing it becomes the property of the laboratory.
+Also, the nucleic acid extraction procedures we use will destroy the tick.

-will receive a final results email with a unique link to your personal DNA report.
+will receive a final results email with a unique link to your personal test report.

 with a physician should not wait until tick testing results are available.